But did you know the greatest existential threat to kangaroos is the commercial kangaroo industry?

 This is because the profit from kangaroo leather is one of the main drivers of the commercial kangaroo industry.

-NIKE claims to be an ethical and sustainable company.
+Adidas claims to be an ethical and sustainable company.
 Under their 'Animal Skins Policy they state: "Kangaroos - If wild caught, must be sourced from actively managed populations with government agency oversight".

-NIKE we have a message for you: the Australian Government and the commercial kangaroo industry are lying to you.
+Adidas we have a message for you: the Australian Government and the commercial kangaroo industry are lying to you.
 There is no government oversight, there is no ‘active management’.
 It is not humane or responsible.
 The numbers don't add up and kangaroo populations are in serious decline across the country.

-This year we saw a stream of Australian Government officials, representatives and ambassadors knocking on the doors of US Senators, EU Parliament members and corporations, in an attempt to assure them that the Australian commercial kangaroo industry was 'the best managed wildlife slaughter in the world'.
+This year we saw a stream of Australian Government officials, representatives and ambassadors knocking on the doors of US Senators, EU Parliament members and corporations, in an attempt to assure them that the Australian commercial kangaroo industry was 'the best-managed wildlife slaughter in the world'.

 The best?
 Across Australia every year there are two million kangaroos brutally killed and 500,000 joeys stomped, bludgeoned, decapitated or left to die alone without their mothers.
 How can this be described as the best?